CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 netCDF requires CICE compilation with a netCDF library built externally.
 PIO requires CICE compilation with a PIO and netCDF library built externally.
 Both netCDF and PIO can be built with many options which may require additional libraries such as MPI, hdf5, or pnetCDF.
+There are CPPs that will deprecate cdf2, cdf5, and hdf5 support should the netcdf library be built without those features.
+Those CPPs are ``NO_CDF2``, ``NO_CDF5``, and ``NO_HDF5``.
+Those can be added to the Macros machine file explicity when needed.

 .. _history: